Most interesting landmarks of Iran

 Described landmarks of Iran

-Iran has also very interesting natural heritage but the unique and impressive man-made heritage somewhat puts it in the shade.
+Iran has also a very interesting natural heritage but the unique and impressive man-made heritage somewhat puts it in the shade.

 There are several contenders for the title "The hottest place on Earth" but Gandom Beryan in Lut Desert, Kerman province is one of the few where this is proven with scientific methods.